chroma-sdk/awesome-chroma/README.md

 ## Official Documentation

 The Chroma SDK documentation are maintained by Razer and will give everything you need to integrate Chroma from scratch.
-Most [SDK Libraries](#sdk-libraries) will have implemented this for you, but if you're looking to create a library for a different langauge, this is a good starting point.
+Most [SDK Libraries](#sdk-libraries) will have implemented this for you, but if you're looking to create a library for a different language, this is a good starting point.

 * [Chroma REST documentation](https://assets.razerzone.com/dev_portal/REST/html/index.html) - Official Rest API documentation
 * [Chroma C++ documentation](https://assets.razerzone.com/dev_portal/C%2B%2B/html/index.html) - Official C++ API documentation